 MS Access does not have 64-bit drivers.
-If the metadata is currently stored in Access, it is advised to convert the metadata to SQL Server, Oracle or MySQL prior to the migration and verifying that the conversion is complete.
-Of course the new metadata database would have to be accessible from the 64-bit server in the migrated instance.
-From version 9.2.40 of the Management Console forward, tools have been provided to assist in the conversion.
+If the metadata is currently stored in Access, we advise you to convert the metadata to SQL Server, Oracle, or MySQL prior to the migration and verifying that the conversion is complete.
+Naturally, the new metadata database will have to be accessible from the 64-bit server in the migrated instance.
+From version 9.2.40 of the Management Console forward, tools have been provided to assist in this kind of conversion.

-With Version 10, the default metadata database is Sql Server Compact Edition (SqlCE).
-The distributed drivers for SqlCE are different for 32-bit and 64-bit systems.
-The Management Console appropriate for the target environment should be used to repair the instance and acquire the appropriate SqlCE drivers.
+In version 10, the default metadata database is SQL Server Compact Edition (SQLCE).
+There are different drivers for it for 32-bit and 64-bit systems.
+The Management Console appropriate for the target environment should be used to repair the instance and acquire the correct SQLCE drivers.